 3. “I’m sorry…”

-No matter how seamlessly your kids might’ve transitioned to distance learning in the spring, they’ve almost certainly experienced a sense of loss.
+No matter how seamlessly your kids might’ve transitioned school in the past (e.g., hybrid or distance learning, new teachers, new school), they’ve almost certainly experienced a sense of loss.
 Even the mundane rhythms and routine of a typical school day can provide a predictability and comfort that your kids might not even be fully able to articulate.
 By validating this experience and naming the pieces of their day-to-day that have changed, you open the doors to a deeper level of sharing from your kids.
 You might be surprised what comes up.

 4. “Here’s what I know for sure…”

 It’s not about denying what’s been challenging or forcing a silver lining.
 But clearly calling out the aspects of their daily life that won’t ever change is one way you can soothe your kids (and the whole family) proactively.
 Maybe it’s the physical space you all share at home.
 Or the unconditional support and encouragement you (try to!) show one another around the dinner table.
 Maybe it’s an upcoming birthday or the changing seasons or even the goofy noises your pet makes each morning.
 These everyday markers of time passing carry real significance for your kids, especially when it feels like so much of their lives is in flux.

 5. “How are you feeling about all of this?”

 It’s so simple we often overlook it.
 But asking your kids about their experience (and then offering them your undivided attention) is one of the most powerful ways you can ease them through any transition– big or small.

 No matter what this school year brings, we’re with you.